 Connect power cords to properly grounded 100-240VAC power source to ensure safe operation.
-Ensure that the power cords are easily accessible at all times.
+Ensure that the power cords are always easily accessible.
 The use of an Uninterruptible Power Supply (UPS) is recommended to protect against data loss.

 Safety Warnings